brainworkup/bwu/inst/rmarkdown/templates/npsychreport/skeleton/nse.2.md

 Biggie had a previous neuropsychological evaluation (Month 20XX), shortly following (ref:his-her) 20XX concussion.
 Results at that time indicated age-appropriate intelligence, but weaknesses in attention, executive skills, memory, fine motor speed, and word-finding.
 Of note, on the day of that prior testing (ref:he-she) had not taken stimulant medication and reported continuous headache.

-## Mental Status & Behavioral Observations During Interview

-Biggie arrived on time to the interview.
-He was alert, oriented to the situation, and appeared to understand the questions that were being asked of him.
-He was articulate, demonstrated a clear and logical thought process, and his speech was normal in rate, pitch and prosody.
-His affect was normal in range and expression.

-## Summary/Impression

-Biggie Smalls is a (ref:age)-year-old, (ref:hand)-handed (ref:sex) with a history of (ref:dx1) and (ref:dx1).
-He is motivated to complete the evaluation and to use the information gained to develop tailored plans for psychiatric intervention and school accommodations.

-### Diagnostic Considerations

-- 296.40 (F31.9) Bipolar I Disorder, Unspecified
-- 300.3 (F42.2) Obsessive-Compulsive Disorder
-- 799.59 (R41.9) Unspecified Neurocognitive Disorder
-- 327.23 (G47.33) Obstructive Sleep Apnea/Hypopnea

-## Recommendations/Plan

-1. Proceed with comprehensive neuropsychological, psychoeducational, and personality assessments
-2. Develop targeted intervention plan and academic plan based on results of testing.

-*Note:* Evaluation is ongoing.
-Full report and recommendations to follow.

-Please contact me with any questions or concerns regarding this patient.